Getting to the Finish Line (A Poem)

 I organized, planned, and asked good questions

-I hit the sack early, ate real food and went for walks in nature
+I got to bed early, ate real food, and went for daily walks in nature

 People who knew me but didn’t work with me